 Dome Positioning

 The dome can be manually rotated in either direction.
-The dome position control box is located on the southern wall of the observatory.
-When the Dome control switch is in the manual position, moving the lever to the right will rotate the dome clockwise, to the left will move the dome counterclockwise.
+Use the hand control (located on the pier) to move the dome.
+The Dome control switch must be in the Remote position.
+Pressing the CW button moves the dome in the clockwise direction, pressing the CCW button moves the dome in the counterclockwise direction.
+Note there is a 2 second delay when changing direction.
+Also the dome can be controlled by using the control box located on the west wall of the observatory.
+When the Dome control switch is in the Manual position, moving the lever to the right will rotate the dome clockwise, to the left will move the dome counterclockwise.

 Celestron C14 Telescope